rotundasoftware/backbone.viewOptions/README.md

 #### `view.onOptionsChanged( newValues, previousValues )` callback

 This method, if it exists on a view, is called when option(s) _that are already present on the view object_ are changed via `view.setOptions()`. `newValues` and `previousValues` are hashes of the changed options to their new and old values respectively.
-The underscored version of this method, `_onOptionsChanged`, is also supported.
+This method also has an alias, `_onOptionsChanged`.

 ## Requirements / Compatibility